rancher/docs/content/rancher/v2.x/en/tools/logging/embedded-elasticsearch/_index.md

 1. Complete the **Embedded Elasticsearch Configuration** form.

-    1. From **CPUs and Memory**, set the CPU and memory that elasticsearch can access within your cluster for logging.
+    1. From **CPUs and Memory**, set the CPU and memory that Elasticsearch can access within your cluster for logging.
+CPU and memory must meet the prerequisites above.

     1. Enter an [Index Pattern](https://www.elastic.co/guide/en/kibana/current/index-patterns.html).